 TechRepublic’s cheat sheet to multicloud is an introduction to using multiple cloud providers, with an emphasis on intentional multicloud.
 This guide will be updated as new integrations and services become available.
 It is also available as a download, Multicloud: A cheat sheet (free PDF).

 What is multicloud?

-As an architectural choice, multicloud can be used for a variety of reasons, the most obvious of which is a failsafe: While cloud vendors offer a variety of options and SLAs (service-level agreements) for redundancy to guarantee uptime and backups to ensure data integrity, both of these rely on the supposition that the vendor’s entire infrastructure does not fail at once.
+As an architectural choice, multicloud can be used for a variety of reasons.
+The most obvious one is disaster recovery.
+While cloud vendors offer a variety of options and SLAs (service-level agreements) for redundancy to guarantee uptime and backups to ensure data integrity, both of these rely on the supposition that the vendor’s entire infrastructure does not fail at once.

 - Mini-glossary: Cloud computing terms you should know (TechRepublic)